team-assure/Semester-Project/Requirements/Report.md

 The User Guide documentation does not reference all the security requirements.
 The requirement to protect against common web attacks is not discussed in the documentation.

 #### Installation
 The installation guide references multiple security best practices.
 To start, it recommends installing a minimal server version and enabling the server features required by the system.
-After the necessary features are enabled, it recommends hardening them, specifically the OS, Apache, and MySQL.
-In addition, it recommends changing many of the default settings after installation, including the admin password, email address, and GPG key and the salt used to generate GPG keys.
+After the necessary features are enabled, the guide recommends hardening each feature, specifically the OS, Apache, and MySQL.
+In addition, it recommends changing many of the default settings after installation, including the administrator password, email address, GPG key and the salt used to generate GPG keys, and directory-level group write access permissions.

-<include stuff about certificate:
+CakePHP is included as a submodule of MISP which greatly increases the attack surface.
+Additional unnecessary functionality increases the number of possible failure points.

-If a valid SSL certificate is not already created for the server, create a self-signed certificate - not good! sudo openssl req -newkey rsa:4096 -days 365 -nodes -x509 \ - good algorithm used in rsa 4096 to generate certificate>
+If a valid SSL certificate is not already created for the server, the documentation suggests creating a self-signed certificate which is not good for use in a production environment.
+The documentation could be improved by stating that self-signed certificates are acceptable for development and closed environments but should not be used for sites accessed by users over the Internet.

-Some things that could be improved:
+The key size suggested for the self signed certificate is sufficiently large.
+(Seems there are other certificate requirements that Mozilla and Google have been enforcing recently) sudo openssl req -newkey rsa:4096 -days 365 -nodes -x509 \ - good algorithm used in rsa 4096 to generate certificate>

-<includes config for 80 and 443 so doesn't force https.
+In the sample configuration files, both port 80 and 443 Apache configurations are included.
+Port 80 is configured as a permanent redirect to port 433 which relies on https for securing data in transmission.

-database password included in config file in plaintext>
+database password included in config file in plaintext (there is debate whether the password in a php file is secure - it should probably be in a directory that is not under Apache's document root directory)